radar/guides/specification-reference.md

 <p>For example, the rake gem has rake as an executable.
 You don’t specify the
 full path (as in bin/rake); all application-style files are expected to be found in bindir.
-These files must be executable ruby files.
+These files must be executable Ruby files.
 Files that use bash or other interpreters will not work.</p>

 <p>Usage:</p>